THS Concepts Logo - White

 Another benefit of a commissioning a topographical survey from the start of a project is that it will make the setting out engineer’s job much easier.
 A topographical survey will leave a number of fixed reference markers on site, such as nails in concrete.
 These positions can then be utilised when setting out the new design so that elements such as foundations, brickwork, new trees etc are in place in the correct position.

-Total station working next to the River Thames in London
+Total station monitoring in London

 Total station being used to survey land near the River Thames in London